navinkumar357/Movie-review-Tensorflow/README.md

 # Movie-review-Tensorflow
- Analysing if the review is positive or negative
+ Analysing if the movie review is positive or negative